Dear Teenage Me,

 You know that “dream husband” description you wrote in your diary?
 Scrap it.
 God has a far better man in mind.
 And the two children you hope to become pregnant with?
 Well… think bigger.
 Don’t box yourself in.

-You won't actually make it to being a missionary in Africa.
-I know, we really thought that'd happen.
-But God is going to blow your life plans out of the water.
+You won’t actually make it to being a missionary in Africa.
+I know, we really thought that’d happen.
+But would you believe that a piece of Africa may come to you?
+Don’t worry about what that means.
+Just know this: God is going to blow your life plans out of the water.
 You will love what He does.
-I'm not saying it will be easy.
-It won't always be sunny skies.
-But you'll learn just how faithful He is.
+I’m not saying it will be easy.
+It won’t always be sunny skies.
+But you’ll learn just how faithful He is.

 You aren’t the Christian you think you are.
 I would tell you to be careful… to watch for the darkness ready to creep into your heart.
 But the truth is, falling on your spiritual face will be one of the best things for you.
 God will mercifully allow failure to reveal poisonous pride.
 You don’t believe that you’ll turn away from Christ?
 You think you’d never rebel?
 I’m sorry to break the news, but it will happen.
 Soon.